Zlocrax/kali-linux-private-network-setup/README.md

 you need the OpenVPN file in the connecting device.
 OpenVPN client is available for almost every major operating system for free. you can run the ovpn file using OpenVPN software in Windows, Mac, Linux, Android, iOS etc.

-AND THAT MY FRIENDS IS HOW TO SET UP KALI LINUX AS A PRIVATE SERVER FOR YOUR HOME NETWORK (macchange should automate the mac change on your network for the time you set it, bind9 will route your network through the private dns server we set bypassing your network firewall, and the OpenVPN server will output a connection for all your devices to connect to to be able to stay private encrypted from anywhere you are in the world)
+AND THAT MY FRIENDS IS HOW TO SET UP KALI LINUX AS A PRIVATE SERVER FOR YOUR HOME NETWORK (macchange should automate the mac change on your network for the time you set it, bind9 will route your network through the private dns server we set bypassing your network firewall and the OpenVPN server will output a connection for all your devices to connect to to be able to stay private/ encrypted from anywhere you are in the world

 enjoy